William Y. Anderson

 William Yngve Anderson (June 28, 1921 – May 9, 2011) was a Swedish-born American fighter ace of World War II, credited with seven official victories in Europe while flying P-51 Mustang fighters with the United States Army Air Forces.

+Biography

 Anderson was born in Kramfors, Sweden, on June 28, 1921.
 In 1922, Anderson's family emigrated from Sweden to Chicago.
 Anderson joined the United States Army Air Forces in September 1941.
 After completion of training in 1943, he was stationed at RAF Boxted, near London, on "Diver" patrols, defending London from V-1 flying bombs.

 Anderson shot down a V-1 on June 17, 1944, and it is possible but not confirmed that he shot down more V-1s.
 His official tally of 7, however, does not include V-1s, as shooting down pilotless aircraft did not officially count towards his victory tally.